 8. Daniel Ek

 In 2005, Daniel was studying engineering at the Royal Institute of Technology in Sweden.
 He lasted a total of 8 weeks before deciding to quit and pursue something more interesting.
-Daniel worked for multiple websites during his time out of college and would eventually found an online marketing company called Advertigo.
+Daniel worked for multiple websites during his time out of college and would, eventually, establish an online marketing company called Advertigo.

 He sold this business in 2008 and went on to co-found Spotify the same year.
 Spotify has since grown exponentially making Ek a millionaire a few years later.
 Spotify currently has around 75 million active users.